6ixStacks/git-gud/part-2.md

 Now we're going to try and bring in changes from the branch `silly` into our own branch.

-Run `git pull origin silly` to try to pull in changes.
+Run `git merge silly` to try to merge the changes from silly into our branch.
 Usually, this will just work, but sometimes there are issues.

 In this case, you should get a merge conflict.
 This is just me going over and hopefully explaining better how merge conflicts work (This is easiest in